ThomasGallagher1/FPGA-Project/index.md

 ### **Project Set-Up**
 Summarise the project set-up and design flow.
 Include a screenshot of your own set-up, for example see the image of my Project Summary window below.
 Guideline 1 short paragraph.

+To set up our project we had initialy been given code to demenstrate a colour cycle which would roate between 8 colour cycles.

 <img src="Screenshot 2024-11-11 171309.png">

 ### **Template Code**